Book Review: The Sar Bachan of Soami Ji Maharaj

 Web Page Dedicated to Swami Ji Maharaj, the Great Saint of Agra: The Teachings of Soami Ji: Sar Bachan Radhasoami Poetry, Part's One and Two (Sar Bachan Radhasoami Nazm yaani Chhand bandh), Sar Bachan Radhasoami Prose (Sar Bachan Radhasoami Bartik), Soami Ji Maharaj's Letters to Huzur Maharaj, Swami Ji's Commentary on the Jap Ji of Guru Nanak, and, Last Words of Soami Ji Maharaj: Soami Ji Maharaj Web Page

-Online Library of Agra Radhasoami Spiritual Classics: Sar Bachan Poetry and Prose, Prem Patra, Radhasoami Mat Prakash, Teachings of Huzur Maharaj, Maharaj Saheb, Buaji Saheba, Babuji Maharaj, and Many Others: Radhasoami, Soami Bagh, E-Library
+Online Library of Agra Radhasoami Spiritual Classics: Sar Bachan Poetry and Prose, Prem Patra, Radhasoami Mat Prakash, Teachings of Huzur Maharaj, Maharaj Saheb, Buaji Saheba, Babuji Maharaj, and Many Others.
+At this website click "Library", then "Books": Radhasoami, Soami Bagh, E-Library

 Soami Bagh (S.D.
 Maheshwari), Dayal Bagh, and Radha Soami Satsang Beas all publish the Sar Bachan Prose in English.
 Soami Bagh (S.D.
 Maheshwari), and Radha Soami Satsang Beas both publish the Sar Bachan Poetry.
-And, as I mentioned above, M.G.
-Gupta has translated all three volumes of Sar Bachan (Poetry and Prose) in English.

 To order copies of Sar Bachan Poetry, Prose, and other Sant Mat books from India, contact Nataraj Books of Virgina: